TolikPylypchuk/KeyboardSwitch/README.md

 ## Languages

 The app uses the list of your layouts in the same order as defined by the system.
 You can switch both forward and backward through this list.
-The app also automaticly changes your layouts, so you don't have to do it yourself.
+The app also automatically changes your layouts, so you don't have to do it yourself.
 You can disable this as well if you so wish.
 You cannot add a layout that's not present as one of the system's layouts.
 If you add/remove a layout while the app is running, you'll have configure it in the settings to restart the service.